Medically reviewed by Drugs.com. Last updated on Mar 6, 2023.

 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, phendimetrazine tartrate should not be taken by women who are nursing unless, in the opinion of the physician, the potential benefits outweigh the possible hazards.

-Cardiovascular: Palpitation, tachycardia, elevated blood pressure, ischemic events.
+Cardiovascular: Palpitations, tachycardia, elevated blood pressure, ischemic events.

 Valvular heart disease associated with the use of some anorectic agents such as fenfluramine and dexfenfluramine, both independently and especially when used in combination with other anorectic drugs, have been reported.
 However, no case of this valvulopathy has been reported when phendimetrazine tartrate has been used alone.